-Communication amongst healthcare professionals is moving away from the traditional email, the extension number, and the archaic bleep system.
+Communication amongst healthcare professionals is moving away from the traditional email, the extension number and the archaic bleep system.
 Users require instant messaging.
-It is inefficient to log on to a computer and find a contact, bleep them, and await a call back.
-Doctors, nurses, managers, and all other employees within the healthcare sector are using mobile phones and instant messaging solutions such as Whatsapp to organise themselves.
+It is inefficient to log on to a computer and find a contact, bleep them and await a call-back.
+Doctors, nurses, managers and all other employees within the healthcare sector are using mobile phones and instant messaging solutions, such as WhatsApp, to organise themselves.

-The use of Whatsapp and other unauthorised third-party social media/instant message systems by healthcare professionals is endemic.
-This poses a significant risk to the individual, the organisation, the NHS, and the patient.
-Whilst the majority of these systems are encrypted; images can integrate with the cloud, messages can be accidently sent to personal contacts, and messages are not always anonymised to avoid data breaches.
+The use of WhatsApp and other unauthorised third-party social media/instant messaging systems by healthcare professionals is endemic.
+This poses a significant risk to the individual, the organisation, the NHS and the patient.
+Off-the-shelf products are often not end-to-end encrypted, nor are they designed for the purpose of healthcare provision.

 Whilst applications such as WhatsApp are end-to-end encrypted, images can integrate with the cloud, messages can be accidentally sent to personal contacts, and messages are not always anonymised to avoid data breaches.
 Moreover, their servers are located outside the UK and are difficult to access in the event of any data breaches using UK laws.

 By developing Pulse Health App alongside doctors, nurses, managers and other clinical and non-clinical staff, we were able to identify numerous ‘pain points’.
 Many clinical teams used WhatsApp, which encroached on an individual’s personal life, making it difficult for individuals to have a healthy work-life balance.
 It was often difficult to identify an individual or obtain a number to contact them directly.
 WhatsApp groups created siloed working and teams.
 Pulse Health App directly addresses these ‘pain points’ to develop the Pulse Health App you see today.